stephanie-K/practitioner-stories/_docs/SAtSD/challenges.md

     </ul>
 </details>

-<h2 class="top-line">Barriers: organisational culture, mindset and environement</h2>
+<h2 class="top-line" id="barriers-organisational-culture-mindset-and-environement">Barriers: organisational culture, mindset and environement</h2>

 > These clusters of insights are related to SAtSD but not only, they could also fit the theme **'SD work and contributions'**  or **'Working with people'**